KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 ### **Brief #2: Feature Report Card — Diagnosing the Health of the Core Product**

-*   **Business Question:** Are all features contributing equally to user satisfaction, or is there a specific part of the product that is underperforming and dragging down the overall experience?
+*   **Question:** Are all features contributing equally to user satisfaction, or is there a specific part of the product that is underperforming and dragging down the overall experience?
 *   **Analytical Approach:** Reviews mentioning specific feature keywords were segmented.
 The average rating was calculated for each feature to create a performance "report card."
 *   **Finding:** The analysis reveals a critical divergence in user satisfaction.
 The core **'Model Performance'** is perceived extremely poorly, with an average rating of **2.41**.
 This is drastically lower than ancillary features like 'Voice' (3.66) and 'Image' (3.21).